-AllAboutTrees has been able to ascertain with South Tyneside Council (the Local Planning Authority) on Monday 6th October 2014 that there are restrictions protecting the trees on the site.
-The site is within the 'Cleadon Pumping Station Conservation Area' and the trees are also protected by virtue of a TPO, TPO 62.
+AllAboutTrees has been able to ascertain with South Tyneside Council (the Local Planning Authority) on Wednesday 25th March 2015 there are no some restrictions protecting the trees on the site.
+The site is not within a Conservation area and there are no TPOs imposed on any trees within the site.